ErinClaudio/log-my-exercise/README.md

 You can also run various linters by entering `Make lint`.
 These will provide some errors due to the way Flask works.

 # How to use?
 You can take this code and run on a server via mechanisms such as Docker or AWS Elastic Beanstalk.

+The Makefile contains a `deploy` command that deploys the application to Elastic Beanstalk.
+To use this, you will need to have installed and configured the necessary AWS CLI tools and registered an account with AWS.

 # Contribute
 Feedback and contributions are welcome.

 # To dos
+* Make the Strava API call to save an activity asynchronous
 * Improve the tests by introducing mocks
 * Improve the UI
 * Ability for a user to disable the Strava integration
 * Callback for Strava to disable the Strava integration for a user.
 Required to make this productionised with Strava.
+* A dedicated mobile app

 # License
-This is licensed under an Apache licence
+This is licensed under an Apache licence.